Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waterfall-raging-rapids/rules/_index.md

 {{% rules-block id="expansions" heading="Expansions & Variants" icon="expansion" %}}

-Played the game a few times and ready for more challenge?
-You're in the right place!
-Try any of the expansions below.
+Want to modify the game to make it less or more challenging?
+Try these variants and expansions.

-{{% rules-block heading="Droplets with Demands" %}}
+{{% rules-block heading="Variant: Crowdy Currents" %}}

-This expansion adds tiles with a "condition" on them.
-Based on your path so far, this limits if you're allowed to visit the tile.
+Try any of these rule changes for an **easier** game.

+* The (score) number on a card states how many Pawns are allowed to be on it.
+(Example: a 2-card allows 2 pawns at once.)
+* Use only the tiles with basic actions (ADD, DRAW, SCORE; the ones that have an icon) and play until deck is empty.
+* Ignore the water paths when moving: you're allowed to move to any of the two tiles below your current one.
+(The paths must still match when _placing_ a new tile.)
+* Instead of resetting to the top each time, simply continue your turn where you left off.

 {{% /rules-block %}}

-{{% rules-block heading="Crowdy Currents" %}}
+{{% rules-block heading="Expansion: Droplets with Demands" %}}

-This expansion adds tiles that allow multiple players on them and/or provide special actions related to pawns.
-This mostly changes _how_ to execute the action based on the surroundings or the path taken thus far.
+This expansion adds "gated tiles".
+These have a requirement (or "gate") on them, and you're only allowed to enter the tile _if you meet the requirements_.

+This is usually based on your path so far this turn.
+This makes the game harder to play and to win.

 {{% /rules-block %}}